 - 1-Car Class Upgrade — This benefit is based on availability, but unfortunately, it’s not guaranteed.

 The other benefits can be helpful as well.
-20-25% off at Avis and Hertz can give you incredible savings, especially if you need to rent for an extended period of time.
+20% to 25% off at Avis and Hertz can give you incredible savings, especially if you need to rent for an extended period of time.
 And depending on how often you rent cars for your business, these discounts can have a real impact on your business’ bottom line.

 Because of this, we value these perks at $200 for moderate users.
 However — like most benefits we’ve outlined — it can quickly become worth much more with heavy use.